TrueFiEng/useDApp/docs/source/guide.rst

 **Example**

 Simply call a hook in a component.
-Like this:

 .. code-block:: javascript

   const { sendTransaction, state } = useSendTransaction()

-Then when you want to send a transaction, call sendTransaction for example in a button callback.
+Then when you want to send a transaction, call ``sendTransaction`` for example in a button callback.
 Function accepts a `Transaction Request <https://docs.ethers.io/v5/api/providers/types/#providers-TransactionRequest>`_ object as a parameter.

 .. code-block:: javascript